The following two questions are often asked, concerning MailChimp:

 The first thing you need to do when setting up the integration is to check that the API connection is selected:

-You can next proceed with clicking on the "Add Connection" button:
+You can next proceed by clicking on the "Add Connection" button:

 This will trigger a drop-down list, so click on it to open it: